Hydrogen Fuel Cells vs Hydrogen Combustion Engines

 What are the benefits of hydrogen combustion engines?

-Hydrogen engines can also be more efficient, with BMW’s hydrogen-gasoline hybrid boasting 40% efficiency while running on hydrogen, compared with less than 30% for gasoline.
+Hydrogen engines can also be more efficient than fossil fuels, with BMW’s hydrogen-gasoline hybrid boasting 40% efficiency while running on hydrogen, compared with less than 30% for gasoline.

 What are the drawbacks of hydrogen combustion?

 While hydrogen engines are carbon-neutral, they aren’t emission-free.
-The excess heat generated by the combustion process can generate nitrogen oxides, an equally harmful and undesirable greenhouse gas.
+The excess heat generated by the combustion process can generate nitrogen oxides, an equally harmful and undesirable variety of greenhouse gas.

-They’re also less efficient than alternatives like hydrogen fuel cells.
-Combustion is never a completely efficient process, due to much of the fuel’s energy being lost to heat.
-The electrochemical reaction within fuel cells loses far less of this energy, delivering more of the hydrogen’s energy to driving the wheels.
+They’re also less efficient than hydrogen fuel cells (HFCs).
+Combustion of any form is never an entirely efficient process, due to much of the fuel’s energy being lost to heat.
+The electrochemical reaction within fuel cells dissepates far less of the hydrogen’s potential energy, delivering more of its power to driving the wheels.

-The process of extracting, producing, and transporting raw hydrogen are also currently relatively carbon-intenstive, further lowering the environmental value of the gas as an alternative fuel.
+The process of extracting, producing, and transporting raw hydrogen is also, currently, immensely carbon-intenstive - further clouding any potential environmental value of the gas as an alternative fuel.

-What is the future for Hydrogen Combustion Engines?
+What is the future: FCEVs, or Hydrogen Combustion?

 Drawbacks in the efficiency of hydrogen combustion engines mean that investment & research is primarily focused on Hydrogen Fuel Cell vehicles, rather than developments in H2-ICE technology.